-Here are, courtesy of IrishCentral, the top 10 most important things you should know before traveling to Ireland:
+Here are the top ten most important things you should know before traveling to Ireland.

-2. When someone says “Do you want a bit of craic tonight,” they don’t mean they can hook you up with some drugs and get you high.
+When someone says “Do you want a bit of craic tonight?” they don’t mean they can hook you up with some drugs and get you high.
 They mean they can find you somewhere to go to have some real Irish fun (no drugs involved).

-3. Irish people don’t appreciate non-natives trying to take off their Irish accent.
-You may come off sounding like fools, Leprechauns and the pretense irritates natives.
+Irish people don’t appreciate non-natives trying to take off their Irish accent.
+You may come off sounding like fools, leprechauns and the pretense irritates natives.

-8. Speaking of tea, tea is the coffee of Ireland.
+Speaking of tea, tea is the coffee of Ireland.
 If you enter someone’s house it’s very offensive to turn down a cup of good Irish tea.
-Say yes and if you are offered a sandwich (pronounced in Kerry as sangwhich) then gladly accept or you won’t be asked back again.
+Say yes and if you are offered a sandwich (pronounced in Kerry as sangwhich) then gladly accept.